adjust/ios_sdk/README.md

 ### <a id="disable-third-party-sharing"></a>Disable third-party sharing

-In accordance with EU's General Data Protection Regulation (GDPR), you can notify Adjust when a user has exercised their right to disable sharing of their data to any third-party.
-Calling the following method will instruct the Adjust SDK to communicate the user's choice to disable third-party sharing to the Adjust backend:
+You can now notify Adjust when a user has exercised their right to stop sharing their data with partners for marketing partners, but has allowed it to be shared for statistics purposes.

+Call the following method to instruct the Adjust SDK to communicate the user's choice to disable data sharing to the Adjust backend:

 ```objc
 [Adjust disableThirdPartySharing];
 ```

-Upon receiving this information, Adjust will block the sharing of user's data to the partners and the Adjust SDK will continue to work as usual.
+Upon receiving this information, Adjust will block the sharing of that specific user's data to partners and the Adjust SDK will continue to work as usual.

 ### <a id="sdk-signature"></a> SDK signature